Menopause Hormone Levels

 To begin tracking menopausal hormone levels, download the menopause hormone level chart using the link on this page.

-Accurate monitoring of menopausal hormone levels involves obtaining regular blood tests to measure key hormones such as Follicle-Stimulating Hormone (FSH) levels, estrogen levels, and Luteinizing Hormone (LH).
-Practitioners can add these test results in the spaces provided to capture a snapshot of your client’s hormone levels.
+Accurate monitoring of menopausal hormone levels involves obtaining regular blood tests to measure key hormones such as follicle-stimulating hormone levels (the pituitary gland stops producing these during menopause), estradiol levels, and luteinizing hormone (LH).
+It may even involve ultrasounds to check ovarian follicles.
+Practitioners can add these test results in the spaces provided to capture a snapshot of their clients' hormone levels.

 Include extra comments to provide context and insight in the space provided.
 These comments may include information about lifestyle factors, the onset of specific menopause-related symptoms, or any changes in medication or hormone replacement therapy.